 Post-hearing matters and form of award

-The initial hearing and first procedural order often do not address post-hearing submissions, leaving the issue for determination at the end of the hearings.
+The initial hearing and first procedural order may not address post-hearing submissions, leaving the issue for determination at the end of the hearings.
 Extensive post-hearing briefs can add substantially to the cost of the case.
-Some counsel believe the expectation of such briefing reduces the incentive of some arbitrators to prepare for, and remain attentive throughout, the hearings.
-If the parties wish to discourage post-hearing briefing, or limit the parties post-hearing submissions to areas of particular tribunal interest, it may be useful to raise this subject at the initial hearing.
-Any issues regarding the form or registration of the award under the applicable national arbitration law or the arbitral rules should also be resolved.
+If the parties wish to discourage post-hearing briefing, or limit the parties’ post-hearing submissions to areas of particular tribunal interest, it may be useful to raise this subject at the initial hearing.
+Issues regarding the form or registration of the award under the applicable national arbitration law or the arbitral rules should also be resolved.

 Settlement negotiations and mediation